-Federal Work-Study Program - Divine Word College will provide students with part-time employment opportunities on campus.
+Federal Work-Study Program - Divine Word College will provide eligible students with part-time employment opportunities on campus.

-- The Work-Study Coordinator, along with the Dean of Students, will assign suitable work-study positions to the student. - The Work-Study Coordinator, along with the Dean of Students, will assign supervisors for each student. - The Financial Aid Coordinator will monitor student employment earnings to assure that the student does not work more hours than he/she was allotted for in his/her financial aid award.
+- The Federal Work-Study Coordinator, along with the Dean of Students, will assign suitable work-study positions to the student. - The Federal Work-Study Coordinator, along with the Dean of Students, will assign supervisors for each student. - The Financial Aid Coordinator will monitor student employment earnings through the federal work-study program to assure that the student does not work more hours than he/she was allotted for in his/her financial aid award.
 The Financial Aid Coordinator will collect monthly time sheets and make sure each student receives payment. - The Financial Aid Coordinator will certify that only students eligible for federal/state aid receive this aid.